noaLeshem2/ChuckBot/README.md

 ## Overview

 ChuckBot is a Telegram bot that tells 101 different Chuck Norris jokes in any language set by the user using the command 'set language [your language]'.
 The bot scrapes Chuck Norris jokes in real-time and translates them into the user's preferred language.
-Start a chat with ChuckBot on Telegram - https://t.me/AssignmentChuckBot

 ### How to Connect the Chat
 1. <ins>**Start the Bot**</ins>: Send the /start command to initiate the bot and receive a warm welcome message.